 I randomly clicked on Celtic to review.

 There are 23 lessons in this course all by the same teacher for continuity and linear progression.
 You get the name of the lesson and the breakdown of the class into segments.
-My teenage researcher and I both loved the fact that the lessons are broken down into segments so if you want to go back and find a specific part of the lesson you can easily do so without trying to guess where it was in the longer complete lesson.
+My guitar student and I both loved the fact that the lessons are broken down into segments so if you want to go back and find a specific part of the lesson you can easily do so without trying to guess where it was in the longer complete lesson.
 (Don't you hate having to endlessly scroll through large amounts of video for that one small snippet of information?)
 Most of the lessons in this series were about 20-30 minutes long, (a few were shorter).
 The average lesson length on Jamplay is around 16 minutes.

 Again clear and simple navigation on these pages.
 The app and the website have different layouts but include the same info.
 A strong point I see is the use of plenty of written material for those who learn that way as well as the visual and audio.
 This written information and background to each segment of the lesson includes so many gems including the theory behind the pieces and style.

 The video is high quality, professional filming and sound.
 We liked the use of the split screen at times into two/three screens to allow us to very clearly see the fingers of both the left and right hands.
 It was presented in a gentle, informative manner with personality.
 (And this was something that runs throughout – the personality of the different teachers and artists.)
 Broken down into manageable chunks the class was inspiring and encouraging as success followed.

 In the supplemental materials can be found a variety of tab and standard notations for all the music in the lesson broken into segments for ease.
 This was a definitely key ingredient, accommodating different learning styles.